-On this Thursday, November 28th, Harvard Vanguard Medical Associates will be closed for the Thanksgiving Day holiday except for those practices listed below, which are open for pre-scheduled urgent care appointments.
+On Monday, April 21st, Harvard Vanguard Medical Associates will be closed for the Patriot’s Day holiday except for those practices listed below, which are open for pre-scheduled urgent care appointments.
 If you feel you need medical advice or think that you may need to be seen, call your doctor’s office at any time, day or night.
 Your call will be directed to our 24/7 medical staff and triaged as needed.
-If it is determined that you need an urgent care appointment, the medical staff can schedule an appointment for you.
+If it is determined that you need an urgent care appointment, the medical staff can schedule one for you.

 As always, if you are experiencing a life threatening emergency, please call 911 or your local emergency access number.
 Continue reading

 Tagged Boston, Boston Marathon, Braintree, Chelmsford, holiday hours, holiday urgent care, Kenmore, Kenmore Square, Patriot's Day, Peabody, pediatric care, primary care, Somerville, urgent care, Wellesley